Digital technology – A safe-use guide for schools

 - make sure the subject stays front and centre of your school’s digital technology programme.

-Managing digital technology incidents and challenges
+Managing incidents and challenges

 You should develop a response plan that can guide you in the event an incident involving a pupil and the inappropriate use of digital technology.
 The response plan could include tips ranging from what to say when a reporter calls about the incident, to dealing with a full contingent of news media staking out your school.

-Your media response plan could be used for other incidents that might arise, not necessarily involving digital technology.
+Your media response plan could be used for other incidents that might arise not necessarily involving digital technology.

 If something does happen, focus on minimising distress and harm to the individuals impacted and less on the technology itself.